Skip to content

 Jason Stolz CLTC, CRPC

-A 401(k) is designed to accumulate assets during working years, not to provide income for life.
-Once paychecks stop and withdrawals begin, the account becomes vulnerable to market volatility, inflation, taxes, and longevity risk.
-Without a clear income strategy, even a well-funded 401(k) can be depleted faster than expected.
+A 401(k) is designed to accumulate assets during your working years, not to provide income for life.
+Once paychecks stop and withdrawals begin, your account becomes vulnerable to market volatility, inflation, taxes, and longevity risk.
+Without a clear income strategy, even a well-funded 401(k) can be depleted faster than most people expect.

-This page explains what determines how long a 401(k) can realistically last in retirement, why common withdrawal strategies often fail, and how lifetime income planning can help create stability and confidence throughout retirement.
+This page explains what determines how long a 401(k) can realistically last in retirement, why common withdrawal strategies often fall short, and how lifetime income planning can create more stability and confidence throughout retirement.

 During your career, a 401(k) grows through contributions and market performance.
 In retirement, that dynamic reverses.
-Withdrawals replace contributions, and market performance becomes far more impactful because assets are being removed rather than added.
+Withdrawals replace contributions, and market performance becomes far more impactful because assets are being removed instead of added.
+This is the moment when the same account balance can behave very differently than it did while you were still working.

 Most 401(k) contributions are made with pre-tax dollars, meaning withdrawals are taxed as ordinary income.
-This tax treatment plays a major role in determining how much income the account can actually support.
+That tax treatment plays a major role in determining how much usable income the account can actually support.
+In other words, a “$800,000 401(k)” is not the same thing as “$800,000 available to spend,” because a portion may eventually be paid in taxes.

 Does a 401(k) Provide Income for Life?